x-sushant-x/TicTacToe/README.md

 2. Run `make run` command and that's it.

 ### Run Without Make?
-1. If you are on windows run `windows.exe` from project root folder.
+1. If you are on windows run `main.exe` from project root folder.
 2. If you are on unix based OS run `./main`.
 3. If you have have Golang installed in your system run `go run main.go`